Crabyy/IM-Project/README.md

-# IM-Project
+# Welcome to my IM-Project

-# Everything here is used for our school project
-# Everything is for educational purpose only
+Everything here is used for our school project Everything is for educational purpose only